The 2019 Low-Profile Cooler Shootout: Crowning a Welterweight Champ

 As with all of our reviews at this point and going forward, this review is in the form of a YouTube video, which you can see below:

-If you'd like to just focus on the benchmarks, you can flip to the next page, where we also provide our conclusions.
+If you’d like to just focus on the benchmarks, you can flip through them below, where we also provide our conclusions.